-Additionally, the Chief Executive is invited to attend meetings as necessary.
+Additionally, the Chief Executive Officer and Human Resources Director are invited to attend meetings as necessary.

 Duties and Terms of Reference

 The duties of the Committee are as set out in its Terms of Reference which is available on the Company's website at www.mpac-group.com.